YiyanYang0728/phiNODE/README.md

-# phiNODE: Phage-Host Interaction and Disease Classification from Metagenomic Profiles
+# phiNODE: Advancing the Discovery of Phage-Host Interactions and Disease Classification from Metagenomic Profiles Using Deep Learning

 ## Overview